 We plan to introduce new devices into the smartphone and tablet market, as well as products and services that better leverage our global cloud infrastructure, and unique capabilities within the smartphone market, he said.

-While RIM hasn't given any indication it plans to give up on its BlackBerry handset, it has started to emphasize its services business.
+While RIM hasn't given any indication it plans to give up on its BlackBerry handset, it has started to emphasise its services business.

 In late November, RIM took a first step that could eventually lead to establishing the network as a standalone operation.
 It introduced a software tool giving corporate customers the option of linking iPhones and Android devices to the BlackBerry network.